-Plus, since there’s little to no concern about sun exposure, they also contain the highest concentrations of anti-aging compounds ingredients like retinol, glycolic acid, and hyaluronic acid, which are able to do their work without interference from sunscreens.
+Plus, she continues explaining, “since there’s little to no concern about sun exposure, they also contain the highest concentrations of anti-aging compounds ingredients like retinol, glycolic acid, and hyaluronic acid, which are able to do their work without interference from sunscreens.”

 Look for a nighttime moisturizer that is more emollient by checking for Vitamins A and C—both of which help skin replenish.

 » For Further Reading: Making the Most Out of Your Moisturizer